likematthew/ExOrShock/Readme.md

 ## 3. How To Build It
 ### 3.1 Circuit Diagram
-This is an overview of how all the different parts connect together and what pins each part uses.
+This is an overview of how all the different parts are connected with each other and what pins each part uses.
+In the Arduino program the pins are also set like in this image.
 ### 3.2 Components
 Here you can see how all components have to be placed in the housing.
 In case you are wondering why the Bluetooth module is not checked, it is because it is right under the relay.
 The 9 volt battery adapter with the battery is glued to the cover of the housing and has its place opposite the transformer.
 Don't get confused by the transformer's appearance, in this picture I've already covered it with Plasticine to insulate it.
 Below the relay and the Bluetooth module are the USB hub and the power input of the Arduino.
 On the opposite side are the three holes for the LEDs.
-In front of the LED board is the hole for the moisture sensor cables that come out of the cup.
+In front of the LED board is the hole for the moisture level sensor cables that come out of the cup.
 The transformer has a hole in the housing on the left and right for its two high-voltage cables.
 I also insulated these two cables with Plasticine.
 ### 3.3 Housing Preparation
 The housing must be 3D printed from the two 3D model files listed under *2.4 Project Files* (Cover.stl, Housing.stl).
-You can print these with your own 3D printer or send them to an online print provider.
+You can print these with your own 3D printer or send them to an online printing provider.
 The material you use is your choice.
 > The material should be some kind of plastic.